neveroffline/BusStops/README.md

 Remove the previous google_play_services_lib reference and ADD the new one you just added in the other step above.

-After you have this project imported, please Right Click the project tree and select Android Tools - Rename Application Package.
-Remember this packagename as we will need it for the Google API Key setup.
+After you have this "BusStops" project imported, please Right Click it in the project tree and select Android Tools - Rename Application Package.
+Remember this new packagename as we will need it for the Google API Key setup.

 Now Grab your SH1 DEBUG fingerprint from WINDOW-PREFERENCES-ANDROID-BUILD and highlight/cut/copy this text.